You can crunch numbers in your sleep. Naturally, few better understand the financial impact of disability than you.

 There will always be demand for your services, whether you choose to work for somebody or to operate your own accounting firm.

 As an accountant, you help your employer or clients understand their finances.
 But how well do you understand your own?
 More specifically, do you know what would happen to your household finances if an injury or illness prevents or limits you from working for an extended time period?

-If not, you should consider an investment in disability insurance.
+If not, you should consider an investment in disability insurance to protect what counts.

 If you’re a typical accountant, you: